 Valencia is a pretty amazing town.
 Initially, I wasn’t attracted to Valencia for any reason in particular – I came for the tomato fight in the nearby town of Bunol which attracts thousands of people each August, most of whom use Valencia as their home base.
 However, Valencia grew on me and I think it’s amazing.
 It has great seafood, paella, history, and a good soccer team.
 I would go back in a second.
 It’s a wonderful city.

 - Hostel Prices: Dorms begin from $20 USD per night.
 There aren’t a lot of hostels in Valencia and I recommend staying at Nest hostels.
 (They have a free dinner.)
 Private rooms in Valencia hostels average around $60-70 for a double room.

 - Budget Hotel Prices: Hotels start at $60 USD per night, but $70-85 is more common.

 - Average Cost of Food: You can get cheap tapas and meals for around $7-14 USD.
 That will include about 3 or 4 tapas.
 If you want wine, expect to spend about $20 USD per meal.
 A good restaurant meal will set you back around $27 USD.
 Cheap food like McDonalds and Maoz cost around $7 USD.
 If you buy your own food, expect to spend about $40 USD for a week’s worth of groceries.
 If you plan to eat at the beach, expect to pay around $5.50 USD for a sandwich and $40 USD for a seafood dinner.

-- Transportation Costs: Buses and trains cost $1.30 USD per single trip within the city limits.
+- Transportation Costs: Buses and trains cost $1.80 USD per single trip within the city limits.
 A 24-hour tourist card gives you discounts to attractions and free transit, and costs $16 USD.